skillrepos/cc-adv/labs.md

 <br><br>
 # Lab 5: Build a Custom MCP Server
 ## Lab Purpose
-You've *used* MCP servers; now **build one**.

 Complete a Python MCP server exposing three "project health" tools, register it at project scope, drive it from natural-language prompts, then connect a real remote server.
-Estimated time: 10-12 minutes.

 > **MCP in one paragraph:** an MCP server is a process Claude Code talks to over stdin/stdout (or HTTP), exposing *tools* Claude can call.
 Add one with `claude mcp add <name> -- <command>`, inspect it with `/mcp`; its tools are named `mcp__<server>__<tool>`.
 Today the server is yours.